-1. Introduction to mikroPascal PRO for AVR®
+1. Introduction to mikroBasic PRO for dsPIC®

-mikroPascal PRO for AVR® organizes applications into projects consisting of a single project file (file with the .mppav extension) and one or more source files (files with the .mbas extension).
-The mikroPascal PRO for AVR® compiler allows you to manage several projects at a time.
+mikroBasic PRO for dsPIC® organizes applications into projects consisting of a single project file (file with the .mbpds extension) and one or more source files (files with the .mbas extension).
+The mikroBasic PRO for dsPIC® compiler allows you to manage several projects at a time.
 Source files can be compiled only if they are part of the project.